isomerpages/moe-queenswaysec/_academics/English Language and Literature.md

 **English Language** in Queensway is taught using the CLEARR Pedagogical Framework, with learning experiences designed in four phases:

-**_Contextualise:_** knowledge is activated and interest is built;
+***Contextualise***: Knowledge is activated and interest is built;

-_**Learn & Explore:**_ students learn the receptive skills of Listening and Reading through exploration of a wide variety of multi-modal texts;
+_**Learn & Explore:**_ Students learn the receptive skills of Listening and Reading through exploration of a wide variety of multi-modal texts;

-**_Apply & Respond:_** students create their own personal and critical responses to texts through the application of the productive skills of Speaking and Writing;
+**_Apply & Respond:_** Students create their own personal and critical responses to texts through the application of the productive skills of Speaking and Writing;

-**_Reinforce:_** learning gaps are closed through robust formative and summative assessments.
+**_Reinforce:_** Learning gaps are closed through robust formative and summative assessments.

 Foundational language skills like Grammar and Vocabulary are also taught explicitly to students.